carlosbravoa/enhance-with-ai-app/README.md

 ## Setting your OpenAI API key

-The application reads the API key from `~/.config/enhance-with-ai/config` But it will create it for you on the first run.
-After the config file has been created, feel free to edit it with any text editor and add your own API Key there (sk-XXX)
+The application saves the API key on your Gnome Keyring